dspalacios26/teoinf/README.md

 ```

 **DOT File Features:**
-- Separate subgraph clusters for each matching
+- Separate subgraph clusters for each solution (matching or basis)
 - Edge weights labeled on all edges
 - For partition matroid: color-coded edges (red = Group 0, blue = Group 1)
 - Legend explaining the visualization